cs2113-f23/cs2113-f23.github.io/j-units/J6-IO-and-Networking.md

 1 byte
 ```

 A byte is 8-bits, and thus can represent numbers between 0-255, which is why ip addresses do not have numbers greater than 255.
-The ip address is hierarchical where bytes to the left are more general while bytes to the right are more general.
+The ip address is hierarchical where bytes to the left are more general while bytes to the right are more specific.
 Based on a subset of the bytes, routers can determine where to send a packet next.

 ### Domain Names and Hosts